bris-sys-sec/labs/Labs/README.md

 | 65-69 | The students demonstrate strong technical understanding and have engaged in a critical manner with the literature.
 The student can critically assess the presented solutions.
 The report demonstrates self-directed research going beyond the obvious. |
 | 70-79 | The students demonstrate strong technical understanding and have engaged in a critical manner with the literature.
 The students have engaged with state of the art research and demonstrated in depth technical and critical understanding of those solutions. |
 | 80-100| The work approaches or makes an original contribution to security research. |

-The grade of the two reports corresponding to a coursework is averaged.
-Individual grade and feedback will be given for each report.